Shine Bright

 Village of Lights

-The granddaddy of holiday villages—they even call it "Christmastown"—illuminates the Central Washington city of Leavenworth all the way through February.
-The Bavarian decor feels right with all the twinkles, plus the town shifted from a ceremonial flipping of the switch every night (which focused the crowds at one particular moment) to keeping the illumination bright from 6am to 11pm.
+Leavenworth, the granddaddy of holiday villages—it's even been known as "Christmastown"—is illuminated all the way through February.
+The Bavarian decor feels right paired with all the twinkles, plus in recent years the town shifted from a ceremonial flipping of the switch every night (which focused the crowds at one particular moment) to keeping the illumination bright from 6am to 11pm.
 Costumes, both from an official roaming Santa and unofficial Krampuses, are common.

 You might still catch a few penguins waddling around in the dark at Zoolights in Tacoma.